patrickfenn/mac_activity_monitor/README.md

 Minimal cli based Activity monitor for mac.
-Motivated by my company since they insist on removing everything else I have tried to use.
-So I figure I can just write my own.

 The way it works is that this daemon is created and increments every minute.
 Then the cli tool just sends it a sighup which dumps the file and is read by the tool.
 It doesn't read anything about any windows and it just queries a macos api to check how long the screen has been idle.